 M20 Operation Brock contraflow

-We're deploying the M20 Operation Brock contraflow overnight from 8pm Monday 15 December
+We're deploying the Brock contraflow overnight from 8pm Wednesday 1 April

 M20 Operation Brock contraflow

-We're deploying the contraflow on the M20 between junctions 8 Maidstone and 9 Ashford ahead of the Christmas holiday period.
+We're deploying the contraflow on the M20 between junctions 8 Maidstone and 9 Ashford ahead of the Easter holiday.
+This is due to expected high passenger numbers at Kent Ports

 Operation Brock is part of a series of measures to make sure traffic flows smoothly when cross-channel services are disrupted.

-To install the contraflow, we'll close the the M20 overnight from 8pm Monday 15 December to 6am Tuesday 16 December 2025:
+To deploy the contraflow, we'll close the the M20 overnight from 8pm Wednesday 1 April to 6am Thursday 2 April:

 • London bound from junction 9 to 8